Many still without power as Massachusetts cleans up from storm

-The Massachusetts Emergency Management Agency said about 137,000 electric customers remained in the dark as of late afternoon on Sunday, down from about 200,000 at the start of the day.
+The Massachusetts Emergency Management Agency said about 70,000 electric customers remained in the dark as of Monday morning.

+In Hull, power was restored Sunday after about 48 hours.
+Gov. Charlie Baker said utility crews are working diligently to restore power in many other communities.

-Still, officials say it could be midweek before everyone is back on line.
+Still, officials said it could be midweek before everyone is back on line.

 Schools will remain closed on Monday in several communities, including Weymouth.
 The city said several of its school buildings remained without power and its high school was being used as a shelter.